IshKwayisi1232004/Inventor_Projects/Initial_Inventor_Task.md

 **1. Begin 2D Sketch**
 - Click "start 2D Sketch"
-- Use the XY plane to start your sketch
+- Use the YZ plane to start your sketch

 **2. Draw Lines**
 - Click on the "line" button to draw three lines: